winter-semester-projects/contactsApp/readme.md

 ### Deletes:

 The data is deleted, whenever the user wishes… They would, however, have to enter data, that exists!
 A function is called, from a header file, to delete existing entries that the user points to, by name.

-## Headers

-### add.h

-Takes care of getting input, filtering it, and then showing it to the user, on request/prompt.

-### del.h

-Deletes whatever entry the user made, granted that, they already made the entry.

-## prompt.h

-Filters prompts, and user input.
-The functions inside it, allow for more concise, and non-repetitve code.